tomekpapiernik/web/README.md

 ### Development

-Use the `npm start` command will start a [Gatsby](https://gatsbyjs.org/) development server and a [Netlify CMS](https://www.netlifycms.org/) proxy server to work locally.
+Use the `npm start` command will start a [Gatsby](https://gatsbyjs.org/) development server, a Storybook server (on port 6006) and a [Netlify CMS](https://www.netlifycms.org/) proxy server to work locally.
 Alternatively, you can run `npm run start:gatsby` and `npm run start:netlifycmsproxy` (or `npx nodemon -w static/admin/config.yml -x 'npx netlify-cms-proxy-server'`) in separate terminals.